microsoft/pxt-arcade/docs/skillmap/collector/collector1.md

 Now you have your very own collector game!

-Click **Finish** to publish it and get a link to share with friends and family.
+Click **Finish** to return to the main page where you can share your game with family and friends!